The Law Of Brand Compounding

 Brand effects build over time.

-Look, if you’re still chasing the dopamine hit of a 4:1 ROAS on a Tuesday morning while your brand awareness is flatlining, you’re not a marketer; you’re an addict.
+Many teams fall into this trap: chasing the dopamine hit of a 4:1 ROAS on a Tuesday morning while brand awareness is flatlining.
+That's not marketing; that's addiction.
 You’re burning the furniture to keep the house warm.
-Brand effects aren't a 'nice to have' for when the budget is flush; they are the literal compounding interest of the marketing world.
+Brand effects aren't a nice to have for when the budget is flush; they are the literal compounding interest of the marketing world.
 Stop treating your brand like a vending machine and start treating it like an asset.
-This isn't fluff—it's math.
+This isn't fluff - it's math.
 If you can't see past the next fiscal quarter, you’re just managing a slow-motion car crash.
 Let’s look at the data before you bankrupt the company.

 Key Takeaways